Central Service Technician

 - Skilled central service technicians are vital to patient safety and assume an important role in patient care by preventing exposure to infectious disease.

-- Use your strong attention to detail to ensure the quality of medical products used in patient care.
+- Use your strong attention to detail to ensure the quality of medical supplies used in patient care.

 2600 West 5th Street